WillowTree1184/RazorCookieAuthService/README.md

 ## How to configure?
 First of all, add Nuget package `Microsoft.AspNetCore.Authorization` into your project.

-Next, we should to add these service to DI Containers, initialize the Checksum service and configure the AuthController:
+Next, add these service to DI Containers, initialize the Checksum service and configure the AuthController:

 ``` c sharp
 //In Program.cs